 Sector duties are to implement short-term – medium-term and long-term strategies to eradicate the factors that contribute to crime

-We are constituted to improve communication between the South African Police Service (SAPS) (wikipedia page) and the community, to promote transparency, and to foster joint problem-solving and co-operation with a view to improving service delivery by the SAPS.
+We are constituted to improve communication between the South African Police Service (SAPS) (Wikipedia page) and the community, to promote transparency, and to foster joint problem-solving and co-operation to improve service delivery by the SAPS.

-STELLENBOSCH Community Policing Forum Members of the Executive Committee as of 15 April 2019
+STELLENBOSCH Community Policing Forum Members of the Executive Committee Oct 2019

 021 881 3804